 Also, it never hurts to expand some other skills, and our Storyboarding Foundations course might help you improve your storytelling skills, which are extremely important for the animation filmmaker.

-You also might be interested in our free course Making an Animated Movie, which covers all the different steps I took when making my latest animated short film Tasteful.
+You also might be interested in our course Making an Animated Movie, which covers all the different steps I took when making my latest animated short film Tasteful.
 Some of the steps might be trivial to you, but you might find some inspiration in seeing the filmmaking process unfolds throughout the course.

 Want to make a graphic novel?

 Last but not least is out Making a Graphic Novel course.
 It didn’t really fit in any category, because it is aimed at anyone who’s interested in telling their story through the graphic novel medium, regardless of their animation experience.